kevinpmcc/CV/README.md

   them come to fruition.

 #### Managing Complex Projects
-  As global Instructional Design (ID) Project Manager for new Fire tablet launch training, supported ID team in creation of global single source learning objects for 3000+ learners in 10 marketplaces including 7 languages.
+  As global Instructional Design (ID) Project Manager for multiple large-scale launches including the new Fire tablet launch training, I supported the ID team in creation of global single source learning objects for 3000+ learners in 10 marketplaces including 7 languages.

 | Project - link to repo | Summary | Key technologies |
 | ---------------------- | :-----: | ---------------: |